cuhsat/lrsh/README.md

 ### Callbacks
-The default shell functionality can be extended by creating custom event callbacks in the user specific configuration file.
+The default shell functionality can be extended by creating custom event callbacks in the users profile.
 There are four different event sources:

 * `client_connected` called when the client connects
 * `client_<command>` called when the client receives a `<command>`